 Here’s how to get visitors to opt in before sending them to a purchase page.

-- Open a form for your Leadpage or Leadbox, then navigate to its follow-up/thank you page settings.
+- Open a form for your Leadpage or Leadbox, then navigate to ③ FOLLOW-UP tab in the form settings.

 - Choose the “Send user to another URL” option, as shown below.